neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

 (1 row)
 ```

-## Switch your application to the destination Neon project
+## Switch over your application

-After the replication operation is complete, you can switch your application over to the destination database by swapping out the source database connection details for your Neon destination database connection details.
+After the replication operation is complete, you can switch your application over to the destination database by swapping out your AWS RDS source database connection details for your Neon destination database connection details.

+You can find your Neon connection details on the **Connection Details** widget in the Neon Console.
+For details, see [Connect from any application](/docs/connect/connect-from-any-app).